Lapwai/JSFullStackNodeByAndy/README.md

 `</form>`

 1. Construct a model that reflects the "user" in this case.

+- Create "User.js/models"
 <pre><code>
 let User = function (data) {
   this.data = data;
-  this.errors = [];
+  //errors array is to store the errors this.errors = [];
 };
+exports.moduel = User;

 </pre></code>

 2. We define the "validate" and "register" method with JavaScript prototype property